background

 Vacancy Loss Formula

-The formula for calculating vacancy loss is as follows.
+The formula for calculating vacancy loss is equal to the gross scheduled income (GSI) multiplied by the vacancy rate.

 Vacancy Loss = Gross Scheduled Income (GSI) × Vacancy Rate